Skip to content

 )

-Interactive widget for visualizing the effect of edge fading on a 3D volume.
+Launches an interactive tool to tune parameters for edge fading (vignetting) on a 3D volume.

 Parameters: